Skip to main content

 Here are a few error scenarios that you can check for and attempt to resolve them.

-• Virtual environment errors: You can identify the errors that may occur during virtual environment installation by looking for the following message in the error logs; failed to create virtual environment or failed to install dependencies.
+You can identify the errors that may occur during virtual environment installation by looking for the following message in the error logs: failed to create virtual environment or failed to install dependencies.

-• Incompatible Python version: The default Python version in the environment where the endorctl scan is running is incompatible with one or more of the dependencies that are needed by the code.
+The default Python version in the scan environment is incompatible with one or more dependencies that the code needs.

-• Incompatible architecture: One or more dependencies are not compatible with the operating system architecture of the local system on which you are running the endorctl scan.
-For example, projects with dependency on PyObjC can be run on Mac-based systems, but not Linux systems.
-A few Python libraries are incompatible with x32 architectures and can only be run on x64 architectures.
+One or more dependencies are not compatible with the operating system architecture of the local system running the endorctl scan.
+For example, projects that depend on PyObjC run on Mac-based systems but not Linux systems.
+A few Python libraries are incompatible with x32 architectures and only run on x64 architectures.

-• Resolved dependency errors: A version of a dependency does not exist, or it cannot be found.
-It may have been removed from the repository.
+A dependency version does not exist or cannot be found.
+The package may no longer exist in the repository.

-• Call graph errors: These errors come if pip or Poetry are unable to build the project because a required dependency cannot be located.
+These errors occur if pip or Poetry cannot build the project because a required dependency is missing.